 Malcolm Fillmore - Chairman

-Immediately on joining Air-Britain in 1964, Paul Jackson contributed to the monthly Digest’s Readers’ Logs and military and civil aviation news sections.
-He was a founding member of the Humberside Aviation Society and editor of its newsletter, also finding time to contribute to the now long-defunct Blackbushe Movements and South-East Air Review, notably on foreign military aviation subjects.
-After semi-professional contributions to Aviation News and Air Pictorial in the 1970s, and a series of books for Midland Counties Publications, he became a full-time aviation writer in 1979 — both in professional market research and intelligence, and enthusiasts’ publications and part-works.
-John W R Taylor invited me to join the compiling team of Jane’s All the World’s Aircraft in 1988 and was appointed the book’s editor in 1994, filling that position until July 2019.
-He continues to submit information to sections of Air-Britain News and contribute technical drawings to the society’s books.
-‘Hobbies’ exclusively concern aviation photography and flying an Aeronca Chief.
+I joined Air-Britain in 1964, and immediately began contributing to the monthly Digest’s Readers’ Logs and military and civil aviation news sections.
+A few years later, I became a founding member of the Humberside Aviation Society and editor of its newsletter.
+Additionally, I found time to contribute to the now long-defunct Blackbushe Movements and South-East Air Review, notably on foreign military aviation subjects.
+After semi-professional contributions to Aviation News and Air Pictorial in the 1970s, and a series of books for Midland Counties Publications, I became a full-time aviation writer in 1979 — both in professional market research and intelligence, and enthusiasts’ publications and part-works.
+John W R Taylor invited me to join the compiling team of Jane’s All the World’s Aircraft in 1988 and I was appointed the book’s editor in 1994, filling that position until July 2019.
+I now edit the Air-Britain quarterly magazine, Aviation World and contribute aircraft technical drawings to the society’s publications.
+My ‘hobbies’ exclusively concern aviation photography and flying an Aeronca Chief.